Non-comedogenic label ยท Label claim doubt

 What usually happens

 The front label gives a clue.
-Your skin still lives with the full formula.
+Your skin still lives with the full formula, the texture, and the way you use it.

 Rico move

 Use Rico to scan or paste the ingredient list before you buy.
-Rico helps acne-prone shoppers look beyond the label claim and understand whether the formula looks like a good fit.
+Rico helps acne-prone shoppers look beyond label claims like non-comedogenic, pore control, oil-free, and gentle so they can understand whether the formula looks like a good fit.

 Non-comedogenic is a clue, not a promise